rancher/rancher.github.io/rancher/v1.6/en/cattle/adding-load-balancers/index.md

     response_timeout: 2000
 ```

-#### Draining LB target connections
+#### Draining target connections for a load balancer

-_Only supported in Compose Files_

-When a backend target server picked by a LoadBalancer to forward the request to, goes down in the middle of the request, the existing connections get terminated.
-The client making the requests get an abrupt errors like HTTP Bad Gateway (502).
-Draining the target connections is letting the existing connections complete before stopping the target backend.

-The above problem of dropping connections is seen when backend service is stopped/upgraded via Rancher, and the service acts as a target service to LB(s).
-Ideally we should drain the connections to the target from all the LBs, and only then execute the target container stop.

-The ability to support connection draining has been added to Rancher v1.6.11
+_Available as of v1.6.11+_

+By default, if a targeted service of a load balancer is stopped when a request is made to the load balancer, the existing connections to the service will immediately be terminated.
+Users may get errors like `HTTP Bad Gateway (502)` when trying to access the load balancer.
+A service can be programmed with a drain timeout so that connections to the target services can be drained completely before connections are terminated.

+Dropped connections are typically seen when the target service is being upgraded.

-##### How to enable connection drain on the service containers
+##### How to enable connection drain on the target  services

-* To enable connection drain on the service containers, specify a non-zero ‘drain_timeout_ms’ value via compose files on the service.
+* When defining a target service, you will need to specify a non-zero drain timeout.
+In the UI, this is in the **Command** tab of the service.
+In compose, this is defined using `drain_timeout_ms`.
-* This value is the maximum time in milliseconds for which Rancher will attempt to drain existing connections to a stopping service container, after this time the container stop will be issued.
-Note that during this time, no new connections will be made to the stopping container and LB takes out this container from balancing.
+* The drain timeout value is the maximum time in milliseconds for which Rancher will attempt to drain existing connections to a stopping service container.
+After this amount of time, the container stop will be issued.
+During this time, no new connections will be made to the stopping container and the load balancer will already have removed this container from its list of backends.
-* By default, the 'drain_timeout_ms’ is 0 for a service and connection draining will not happen.
-* A non-zero ‘drain_timeout_ms’ enables draining whenever a container goes to stopping state - via service upgrade or a service reconcile or also a direct container stop.
+ * A non-zero drain timeout enables draining whenever a container goes to `stopping` state, which usually happens during service upgrade, service reconcile or direct container stop.

+> **NOTE:** By default, the drain timeout is `0` for a service and connection draining will not happen.

 ##### Known limitations:
-* There is no drain support for sidekick containers, containers in host network and standalone containers.
+* There is no drain support for sidekick containers, containers using the `host` network and standalone containers.
-* Rollback to older LB images from the latest LB image, will not succeed unless following label on the LB service is updated to have only ‘environmentAdmin’ role: (`io.rancher.container.agent.role: environmentAdmin`)
+* Support exists only in load balancers `rancher/lb-service-haproxy:v0.7.15` or later,  rollback to older images will not succeed unless you add the label (`io.rancher.container.agent.role: environmentAdmin`)
+ on the load balancer.

 ##### Example `docker-compose.yml`